I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The later stage has arrived, and crews are working through the stockpile of 18,000 unexploded shells as more arrive each day.

-In a six-month period in 1919 the British sent 1,600 rail cars loaded with unused shells, grenades, fuses, mortar bombs, and other ordinance to the Belgian port of Zeebrugge.
+- In a six-month period in 1919, the British sent 1,600 rail cars loaded with unused shells, grenades, fuses, mortar bombs, and other ordnance to the Belgian port of Zeebrugge.
 The deadly cargo was loaded onto ships, taken a few hundred metres offshore, and dumped in the sea.
 These weapons continue to wash up on nearby beaches.

 - “Legacies of the Great War.”
 Kevin Connolly, BBC, November 3, 1998.